-Remote working was already gaining steady ground in terms of popularity before the COVID-19 struck.
-According to Buffer, 40% of remote workers prize flexible schedules as the most significant benefit of the work-from-home setup.
-This is because workers enjoy the fact that they can spend quality time with their family, work from the comfort of their home, or work from any location they prefer.
+According to Buffer, 40% of remote workers prize flexible schedules (before COVID-19) as the most significant benefit of the remote working setup.
+Workers enjoy spending quality time with their families, working from the comfort of their homes, or working from any location they prefer.
 Ignoring cyber security for work-from-home setups could be costly for businesses despite the legitimate benefits.

-Moreover, with COVID-19 shuttering businesses all over the world, remote working became the only way for many companies to remain operational.
-Experts project that remote working will be the norm, even after COVID-19 is over.
+Moreover, with COVID-19 shuttering businesses worldwide, remote working became the only way for many companies to remain operational.
+Experts project that remote working will be the norm, even after COVID-19.

-- Loss of devices, or theft – Mobile devices are vulnerable to being lost or stolen.
-As the current generation is highly mobile with email, corporate and other portal access, majority have sensitive information on their devices.
-Furthermore, stolen devices could provide cached credentials access to attackers that could be used to login into corporate networks, vendor services, or other online accounts.
+- Loss of devices or theft – Mobile devices are vulnerable to loss or theft.
+As the current generation is highly mobile with email, corporate and other portal access, most have sensitive information on their devices.
+Furthermore, stolen devices could provide cached credentials access to attackers that could be used to log into corporate networks, vendor services, or other online accounts.

 - Shoulder Surfing – It occurs when someone watches you spying over your shoulder as you use your devices.

 - Device Tampering – Leaving devices unattended could be prone to threat actors taking advantage by inserting malicious hardware or software.
-Implications of this could be stealing information including keystrokes logging and sending it to attacker’s systems.
+This could include stealing information, including keystrokes, logging, and sending it to attacker’s systems.

-COVID-19 didn’t give companies much time to plan how they were going to implement the work from home setup based on their specific work requirements.
+COVID-19 didn’t give companies much time to plan to implement the work from home setup based on their specific work requirements.
 Because of this rushed transition, 46% of global businesses have encountered at least one cybersecurity scare since lockdown, a study by Barracuda said.

-The study also noted an overwhelming 51% increase in email phishing attacks, which is particularly alarming, given that 40% of business makers in the survey have made cuts to their cybersecurity budgets as an effort to remain liquid.
+The study also noted an overwhelming 51% increase in email phishing attacks, which is particularly alarming, given that 40% of business makers in the survey have made cuts to their cybersecurity budgets to remain liquid.

-This highlights the need for investing in cybersecurity services intended to deal with security risks related to remote working.
-These are highlighted in the enclosed diagram, with short introductions provided below:
+This highlights the need to invest in cybersecurity services to deal with security risks related to remote working.

 - Large Attack Surface – Organisations with increased cloud presence and non-company owned device usage have added to the overall attack surface of an organisation.

-- Perimeter-Less Boundaries – Concepts of ‘my network’ , ‘your network’ are a thing of past.
-Traditional security controls such as firewalls are no more effective where multi-layered complexities (mobile devices, remote staff and personal devices) are all part of an organisation.
+- Perimeter-Less Boundaries – Concepts of ‘my network’ and ‘your network’ are a thing of the past.
+Traditional security controls such as firewalls are no longer effective where multi-layered complexities (mobile devices, remote staff and personal devices) are all part of an organisation.

-- Bring Your Own Device (BYOD) – Lack of strict policies and boundaries between trusted and untrusted networks are a headache.
-Whether it’s guest network usage by staff with corporate and personal devices, or lack of enforcement of policies via security policy and technical controls, all these gaps add to increased risk.
+- Bring Your Own Device (BYOD) – The lack of strict policies and boundaries between trusted and untrusted networks is a headache.
+Whether it’s guest network usage by staff with corporate and personal devices or lack of enforcement of policies via security policy and technical controls, all these gaps add to increased risk.

-- Error Situations – With businesses worried about their survival, quick situations arise where current setups don’t provide the flexibility.
-Employees tend to go with best intentions in order to be efficient.
-Risks are part of the equation, whether it’s a new collaboration tool, file sharing platform or chat application.
+- Error Situations – With businesses worried about survival, quick situations arise where current setups don’t provide flexibility.
+Employees tend to go with the best intentions to be efficient.
+Risks are part of the equation, whether it’s a new collaboration tool, file-sharing platform or chat application.
 This is a challenge for security teams as the decision may have come from the top leadership.

-- Weakened Security Controls – Added pressures of financial stress and digital transformation on the organisations, security controls change is not just limited to email and firewall changes.
-This encompasses exceptions to current policies, changes to segmentation to ensure continued access and lots of unexpected changes without a security thought behind decisions.
+- Weakened Security Controls – Added pressures of financial stress and digital transformation on the organisations; security controls change is not limited to email and firewall changes.
+This encompasses exceptions to current policies, changes to segmentation to ensure continued access and lots of unexpected changes without security thought behind decisions.

 Cybersecurity is most effective when it is proactive.